Hammam Spa Tips – Our Surreal Moroccan Massage Experience

 Inside the Steam Room

 The steam room was hotter than any other steam room I’ve ever been in and as I took deep breaths to try to relax, I also took deep breaths to try to keep myself from bolting out the door.
 And then I waited forever not knowing what to do.
-But, like a good patron, I didn’t move until I was told.
+But, like a good patron, I didn’t move until I was told by the attendant.

 Dave’s Hammam